Estimated reading time: 15 minutes

 Saving Money

-Once you have your budget under control you should be paying yourself first by building an emergency savings fund and other savings.
+Once you have your budget under control, you should pay yourself first by building an emergency savings fund and other savings.

-There’s also a point where you have to ensure that you are still enjoying life but putting money by for everything else.
+There’s also a point where you must ensure that you are still enjoying life but putting money by for everything else.

-That’s the balance of budgeting or financial wealth management that many people struggle with the most.
+That’s the balance of budgeting or financial wealth management that many struggle with the most.

 It’s far easier to do the opposite and then wonder where the money went.